Achraf-Elh22/whats-app/README.md

     - [x] Build the UI
     - [x] Refactor to Pug
+    - [x] build the import-dev-data for development purposes ( import fake users to db)
-    - [ ] Create get all users route
+    - [ ] Create functionality to handle and deliver the init data need for the user when they enter the /Contact route (utility function)
+    - [ ] Build automation script for import and init the Data(json ) auto and integrated in package.json
-    - [ ] get all user a show them in Ui
+    - [ ] show all init data coming from the /contact route a show them in Ui
     - [ ] Sort the contact by the time of lastMsg
     - [ ] add functionality of search of users

   - [x] show the flags in Ui
-  - [ ] Build error handle controller and handle the message show to the user in more user friendly messagess
+  - [ ] Build error handle controller and handle the message show to the user in more user friendly messages
   - [ ] Security
     - [ ] cookies
   - [ ] Compare the validation in backend with frontend